Please click on this link for the Time Really is Money Book Summary

 “Over the past 500 years of Anglo-American history, during periods of crisis, the children are always Artists, the young adults are Heroes, the mid-lifers are Nomads and the elders are Prophets.

-“A comprehensive worldview is the belief system that shapes and guides or point of view.
+“A comprehensive worldview is the belief system that shapes and guides our point of view.
 It helps us decide and explain things, especially to ourselves.
 And the more we read, the more explaining we can do.”

 “We are what we read…Americans, especially business owners, do not read as much as they should.
 Most owners don’t even fully read legal contracts before they sign them.”